camaraproject/Governance/ProjectStructureAndRoles.md

 Maintainers are the leaders of a Sub Project or Working Group.
 Maintainers are first and foremost contributors who have shown a commitment to the long-term success of the Project.
 Contributors wanting to become Maintainers are expected to be deeply involved in contributing code, pull request review, and issue triaging issues in a Repository of the Project for a minimum of three months and perform an ongoing contribution to the Project.

-Note: Project participants listed within the MAINTAINERS.md file of an Independent Sandbox API Repository are candidates to get Maintainers when the API Repository gets part of a Sub Project, but are not yet Maintainers of a Sub Project in the context of the Project Governance.
+Note: Project participants listed within the MAINTAINERS.MD file of an Independent Sandbox API Repository are candidates to get Maintainers when the API Repository gets part of a Sub Project, but are not yet Maintainers of a Sub Project in the context of the Project Governance.
 However, the following description of the role should also apply to them.

 **Changes in maintainership**

 When creating a new Sub Project or Working Group the TSC also nominates the initial Maintainers for the repository/ies of the new Sub Project or Working Group.
 After that the Maintainers of a Sub Project or Working Group decide upon the maintainership of the Repositories belonging to the Sub Project or Working Group.

-The merge of two Sub Projects, the move of an API Repository from one Sub Project to another Sub Project, or the adoption of an Independent Sandbox API Repository by a Sub Project need the consensus of the the Maintainers of the involved Sub Projects.
+The merge of two Sub Projects, the move of an API Repository from one Sub Project to another Sub Project, or the adoption of an Independent Sandbox API Repository by a Sub Project need the consensus of the Maintainers of the involved Sub Projects.
 The resulting Maintainer team(s) of the Sub Project(s) are again defined as the union of the Maintainers of the API Repositories of the Sub Project(s) (see above).

 Changes in maintainership of a Sub Project have to be announced on the mailing list of the Sub Project.
 They are decided  by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy) by all Maintainers of a Sub Project and formalized by changing the MAINTAINERS.MD file of the respective API Repository/ies.